numeroflip/u-weather-journal/readme.md

 If all went well the site will open with a test post stating that the database is connected.
 If you don't see any post with a 'Test author' then the database is not connected to the server, and there is likely an error message in your terminal about it.

-## Technologies used
-* HTML
-* SASS, MaterializeCSS
-* JavaScript
-* Node.js and Express as a server
-* PostgreSQL as a database
-* AccuWeather API

-## But...
-Why?
-I started learning web development years ago, followed a bunch of tutorials, but never felt confident enough with my skills.
-Now I enrolled for the free month of Udacity's [Front End nanodegree](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd0011), to check it out.

-To practice, I made this site from scratch.
-The new things were for me the Node.js part and the database.
-Besides It is my first time trying out a CSS framework.
-It is kinda nice, a bit faster to create a site, but a lot less control, and a bunch of tinkering with it...
-It was fun, I have learned a lot.

 ## Random Quote